 This ruling states that bird strikes are extraordinary, despite Bott and Co, previously winning numerous claims in favour of passengers in the English courts.

-Coby Benson, flight delay legal expert at Bott and Co, the firm renowned for clarifying this area of law for consumers in the UK, said: “This is not the decision we were hoping for, but nonetheless it is clarity from the highest court in Europe who have found that bird strikes are an extraordinary circumstance.
+Coby Benson, flight delay compensation solicitor at Bott and Co, the firm renowned for clarifying this area of law for consumers in the UK, said: “This is not the decision we were hoping for, but nonetheless it is clarity from the highest court in Europe who have found that bird strikes are an extraordinary circumstance.

 “We are particularly disappointed because we have a track record of winning bird strike cases in the UK, even to appeal level.
 We’ll be taking a long look at this judgment in the coming days to work out the best course of action for our clients and all UK passengers.”